How to Migrate from On Premise to Cloud

 These backup solutions are not only essential for protecting against hardware failures, but also for safeguarding businesses against malicious attacks like ransomware.

-Without proper backups in place, a single attack could potentially cripple an entire organization.
+Without proper backups in place, a single attack could potentially cripple an entire organisation.

 Therefore, it is imperative to have robust backup systems established prior to any potential security breach or threat.